 If you haven’t heard the news yet, zero waste is the future.
 In fact, as the climate crisis manifests itself in increasingly destructive ways, pushing our economy towards more circular alternatives is quickly becoming the defining issue of the Anthropocene.

-The zero waste concept is a crucial piece of the sustainability puzzle, relying heavily on the three R’s (reduce, reuse, recycle) while taking manufacturers and multinationals to task to encourage more sustainable products and practice more responsible business.
+The zero waste concept is a crucial piece of the sustainability puzzle, relying heavily on the three R’s (reduce, reuse, recycle) while taking manufacturers and multinationals to task to encourage more sustainable manufacturing and products, and practice more responsible business.
 In short, the zero waste movement is a two-way street, designing unnecessary waste out of existing systems (manufacturers) while ensuring that inevitable waste is recycled in the most efficient way possible (consumers/recycling industry).

 However, talking about the zero waste movement is one thing, achieving it quite another, and as we enter the third decade of the 21st century, our waste generation is still growing.
 Today, millions of tons of waste are sent to landfill each year, and for individuals and business alike, it can be difficult to know where to begin the zero waste journey.